1952 Pacific typhoon season: Typhoon Vae

 Typhoon Vae originated as a low-pressure area in the western Philippine Sea on October 15.
 Initially classified as a tropical disturbance, it tracked steadily westward over the next two days, intensifying into a tropical depression by October 17 near the Philippines.
 Vae reached tropical storm status later that day and intensified into a Category 1 typhoon by October 20, with peak sustained winds of 75 mph (120 km/h) and a minimum central pressure of 975 hPa.
 The storm maintained this strength while approaching the Vietnamese coast.
 On October 20, Vae made landfall in southern Vietnam as a tropical storm.

 After landfall, Vae rapidly weakened and degenerated into a tropical depression by October 21.
 The remnant system continued westward across Cambodia and Thailand, emerging into the North Indian Ocean near the Andaman Sea before fully dissipating on October 24.

-Typhoon Wilma
+Super Typhoon Wilma

 Typhoon Wilma was a powerful typhoon, reaching Category 5 status on the Saffir-Simpson Hurricane Wind Scale (SSHWS).
 The storm formed on October 21.
 Over the next few days, it moved west and reached peak intensity before making landfall in the Philippines.
 The storm moved into the South China Sea and made landfall in Vietnam as a tropical storm, and dissipated on October 31.

-Typhoon Agnes
+Super Typhoon Agnes

 Typhoon Agnes was a strong Category 5 that stayed out to sea without causing much impact to land.